Chapter Fourteen: After Hours

 Ben looked at the closed doors.
 He looked at Theo.
 He did not turn around.

 Theo did not either.
 He kept walking, slower now, his footfalls landing softer than they had in their own corridor.
-The gait the filter had expected was not the gait of someone moving carefully past sleeping rivals; it was the gait of someone going home.
+The gait the filter had expected was not the gait of someone moving carefully past sleeping rivals.
+It was the gait of someone going home.
 He had passed the threshold.
 Now he had to be inside it without registering as out of place to whatever finer-grained surveillance was running at this depth.

 Catalyst was working.
 He could feel the layered systems around him, lower-resolution at this hour, but present.
 He let his body adjust.
 Steps that were neither too soft nor too confident.
 The walk of a tired teenager.